intel/CPU-Manager-for-Kubernetes/README.md

 docker run -it kcm ...
 ```

-Before running any subsequent comments, the `kcm` file hierarchies has to be created.
+Before running any subsequent comments, the KCM configuration directory has to be created.
+Note that is it important that this configuration directory is created in a bind-mount into the container,
+such that the directory resides on the host system and _not_ in the container.
-This is done through:
+Configuration directory initialization is done through:

 ```bash
 kcm init
 ```

-Please note that the default setting requires at least 6 logical cores (4 for data plane, 1 for control plane and 1 for other tasks).
+Please note that the default setting requires at least 6 physical cores (4 for data plane, 1 for control plane and 1 for other tasks).
 To change this, use the `--num-dp-cores` and `--num-cp-cores` flags.

 ## Usage